 Be aware that your body can start to ovulate

-Your follow-up appointment may take place over the phone or in person, depending on your and your provider’s preference.
+If you have a follow-up appointment planned, it may take place over the phone or in-person, depending on your and your clinician’s preference.

-It’s important to attend this so your healthcare provider can check that your body is healing properly.
+Your clinician will use this appointment to determine whether your body is healing properly.
 They’ll also look for any signs of infection.

 - how much bleeding you’ve experienced

 - whether you’re still bleeding

 - whether you saw evidence that the gestational sac or embryo left your body

 They may also physically check your cervix and uterus, perform lab tests to check for the pregnancy hormone, and carry out an ultrasound to determine whether the medication worked.